Firth of Clyde: Geography

 At the north of the Firth, Loch Long and the Gare Loch join the Firth; these lochs are separated by the Rosneath Peninsula.
 Off Greenock, an anchorage known as the Tail of the Bank narrows the estuary of the River Clyde to 2 mi wide.
 (The "Bank" is a reference to a sandbank and shoal) The River Clyde estuary has an upper tidal limit located at the tidal weir next to Glasgow Green.

 The geographical (and popular) distinction between the Firth and the River Clyde is vague.
 Some refer to Dumbarton as being "on the Firth of Clyde"; while at the same time, the residents of Port Glasgow and Greenock often refer to the part of the Firth that lies to the north of those areas as "the river".

 The Firth encompasses many islands and peninsulas.
 Twelve ferry routes connect them to each other and the mainland.
 The majority of the ferry services are run by Caledonian MacBrayne and one by Western Ferries, and many of the routes are lifeline services for communities living in remote areas.
 The Firth has no fixed link transport infrastructure connections (bridge or tunnel), linking the shores or islands.
 The lowest fixed crossing over the Clyde is the Erskine Bridge, opened on 2 July 1971.

+There are two canal connections from the Firth.
+The Forth and Clyde Canal at Bowling, West Dunbartonshire and the Crinan Canal at Ardrishaig.

 The Irish Sea and the Firth of Clyde's southerly boundary, as defined by the Scottish Government, is between the southern tip of the Kintyre Peninsula and Corsewall Point on the Rhins of Galloway.

 The Firth joins the strait between Scotland and Northern Ireland, called the North Channel, at the north of the Irish Sea.
 The deepest part of the channel is the Beaufort's Dyke, at 312 m.